ErolGelbul/flight_path_optimisation/README.md

 ## 1. Introduction

 This project is my dissertation which got me a first-class.
 Markdown will only be explaining how to set up the files.
+You can find the full paper [here](https://github.com/ErolGelbul/flight_path_optimisation/blob/master/Optimising%2BTransatlantic%2BFlight%2BPaths.pdf).

 <!-- ACKNOWLEDGMENTS -->
 ### 1.1 Acknowledgments